thomktz/FaceAI-BGImpact/README.md

 # The package

-The package was published to Pypi, and can be installed using
+The package was published to PyPi, and can be installed using

 ```
 pip install faceai-bgimpact